 - Stellenbosch town and Klapmuts should be the focus for accommodating significant new growth over the short to medium term.
-It is in these towns where livelihood opportunities can be best assured and where people can best be accommodated without resulting in significant movement of residents in search of work and other opportunities. - The housing focus in other settlements should primarily be to improve conditions for existing citizens, specifically those in informal settlements, backyard structures, and those lacking security of tenure. - Over the longer term, it is believed that some settlements along the Baden-Powell-Adam Tas-R304 corridor can support larger populations, particularly the broader Muldersvlei/ Koelenhof and Vlottenburg/ Spier/ Lynedoch areas.
-A critical pre-condition for larger inclusive settlements in these areas is the establishment of a quality, frequent public transport service (in time possibly rail-based) serving the corridor and all settlements along it. - A critical pre-condition for larger inclusive settlements in these areas is the establishment of a quality, frequent public transport service (in time possibly rail-based) serving the corridor and all settlements along it. - In all settlements housing development should focus while considering the unique character and nature of existing areas on densification, infill opportunity (also rationalizing and improving edge conditions to roads, open spaces, and community facilities), and the reuse of disused precincts, in this way maximizing the use of available land resources, minimizing pressure for the lateral expansion of settlements, enabling efficient service provision, and the focus on a range of typologies, enabling access for a range of income groups. - All housing projects should consider the availability of social facilities and the daily retail needs (e.g. for purchasing food stuffs) of residents, enabling less dependence on the need to move other than by walking and cycling to satisfy everyday needs. - As far as possible, sufficient accommodation should be provided associated with education institutions in Stellenbosch town to enable all those who wish to reside in proximity to their institutions, at a reasonable cost, the opportunity to do so. - Farmers should be actively supported to provide agri-worker housing (following the guidelines contained in "Western Cape Land Use Planning: Rural Guidelines"). - Gated residential development is not favored.
+It is in these towns where livelihood opportunities can be best assured and where people can best be accommodated without resulting in significant movement of residents in search of work and other opportunities. - The housing focus in other settlements should primarily be to improve conditions for existing citizens, specifically those in informal settlements, backyard structures, and those lacking security of tenure. - Over the longer term, it is believed that some settlements along the Baden-Powell-Adam Tas-R304 corridor can support larger populations, particularly the broader Muldersvlei/ Koelenhof and Vlottenburg/ Spier/ Lynedoch areas. - A critical pre-condition for larger inclusive settlements in these areas is the establishment of a quality, frequent public transport service (in time possibly rail-based) serving the corridor and all settlements along it. - In all settlements housing development should focus while considering the unique character and nature of existing areas on densification, infill opportunity (also rationalizing and improving edge conditions to roads, open spaces, and community facilities), and the reuse of disused precincts, in this way maximizing the use of available land resources, minimizing pressure for the lateral expansion of settlements, enabling efficient service provision, and the focus on a range of typologies, enabling access for a range of income groups. - All housing projects should consider the availability of social facilities and the daily retail needs (e.g. for purchasing food stuffs) of residents, enabling less dependence on the need to move other than by walking and cycling to satisfy everyday needs. - As far as possible, sufficient accommodation should be provided associated with education institutions in Stellenbosch town to enable all those who wish to reside in proximity to their institutions, at a reasonable cost, the opportunity to do so. - Farmers should be actively supported to provide agri-worker housing (following the guidelines contained in "Western Cape Land Use Planning: Rural Guidelines"). - Gated residential development is not favored.
 Public components of development should remain public, enabling integration of neighbourhoods and through movement.
 Security to private components of developments could be provided through other means than the fencing and access control of large development blocks or areas neighbourhoods.